Krister Sørgård

 Krister Sørgård (born 20 April 1970) is a Norwegian cross-country skier who competed between 1991 and 2001.
 His best World Cup finish was second in a 50 km event in Norway in 1996.

 At the FIS Nordic World Ski Championships 1993 in Falun, Sørgård finished 10th in the 10 km + 15 km combined pursuit and 12th in the 10 km events.

-He moved to Hønefoss with his Wife Hanne sørgård.
-They have 4 kids together, Jonas, Emil, Jørgen and Emma.
+He moved to Hønefoss with his wife, Hanne sørgård.
+They have four children together, Jonas, Emil, Jørgen and Emma.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).